Chart Color Schemes

 Ballarat North has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As per ABS population updates and AreaSearch validations, the estimated population for the suburb of Ballarat North was around 4,134 as of Feb 2026.
-This figure reflects an increase of 93 people since the 2021 Census, which reported a population of 4,041.
-The change is inferred from AreaSearch's estimated resident population of 4,022 in June 2024 and 26 validated new addresses since the Census date.
-This results in a population density ratio of 1,554 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 43.0% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.
+As of Feb 2026, the estimated population of Ballarat North is around 4,134, reflecting a 93-person increase since the 2021 Census.
+This growth represents a 2.3% rise from the previous population count of 4,041 people.
+The change was inferred from AreaSearch's resident population estimate of 4,022 in Jun 2024, along with an additional 26 validated new addresses since the Census date.
+This results in a population density ratio of 1,554 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 43.0% to overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

-ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022 are adopted by AreaSearch.
-For areas not covered by this data, VIC State Government's Regional/LGA projections released in 2023 are used with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Future population dynamics anticipate a significant increase in the top quartile of Australia's regional areas, with the suburb expected to increase by 1,238 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 31.1% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, the suburb is forecasted to increase by 1,191 persons, reflecting an overall increase of 26.1% over the 17-year period.

 Frequently Asked Questions - Population